Last Updated: June 29, 2018

 Online Gambling in the United States

-On September 30, 2006, the United States congress passed a port security bill on the last day before they recessed for the mid-term elections.
-Hastily tacked onto this bill was something called the "."
+On September 30, 2006, the United States Congress passed a port security bill on the last day before they recessed for the mid-term elections.
+Hastily tacked onto this bill was something called the "Unlawful Internet Gambling Enforcement Act of 2006."
 President George W. Bush signed it 13 days later, on October 13.

 The law basically says that nobody in the business of wagering may accept payments for it.
 So, contrary to popular belief, it doesn't make Internet gambling illegal but accepting payments for the purpose of wagering.
 In other words, in layman's interpretation, the depositing or playing is not illegal, but only the acceptance of the deposit for doing so.
 I welcome you to form your own opinion.
 Here is the text from the United States Code, title 31, chapter 53, subchapter IV, section 5361:

 No person engaged in the business of betting or wagering may knowingly accept, in connection with the participation of another person in unlawful Internet gambling—

 - credit, or the proceeds of credit, extended to or on behalf of such other person (including credit extended through the use of a credit card);

 - an electronic fund transfer, or funds transmitted by or through a money transmitting business, or the proceeds of an electronic fund transfer or money transmitting service, from or on behalf of such other person;